grantek/minisynth32/README.md

 Make sure you have a good fit for the knob before assembling the face plate, but leave it off when inserting the rotary encoder.

-Insert the rotary encoder into the printed backplate (direction doesn't matter), and fasten the nut that comes with the encoder onto the front of the backplate.
-This is optional if the rotary encoder screws tightly into the backplate.
+Put the hexagonal nut from the rotary encoder into the hexagonal relief in the front of the faceplate, then screw the encoder shaft in throught the nut.

-Align the encoder in the backplate so that one of the tucked tabs is on the bottom (horizontal) edge, and the pins are on the side (vertical) edges.
+There's a cutout in the faceplate to allow the encoder to spin, but pliers are helpful to rotate it carefully.

 ### Assembling the MIDI port